This post contains affiliate links. Read the full disclosure here.

 Hot Springs Historic District is near Boquillas Canyon.
 It’s historic area that used to be a spa-like area where people could come to soak in the hot springs to cure their ailments.
 And you can still take a dip in the hot springs today!

-The trail to the hot spring is .5 miles round-trip, and you can choose to bring a bathing suit to take a soak or just explore the ruins of the buildings that were here.
+The trail to the hot spring is .6 miles round-trip (so .3 miles to get to the hot spring), and you can choose to bring a bathing suit to take a soak or just explore the ruins of the buildings that were here.

 Boquillas Canyon